 Learn More about Lisa’s picks for top 5 family-friendly destinations in the Caribbean

 Amy from Passports & Pigtails

-Banff, Alberta is Canada’s majestic backyard, our larger than life playground As only one of two municipalities incorporated into a Canadian National Park, Banff, is a bucket list destination that calls to travelers around the world.
+Banff, Alberta, is Canada’s majestic backyard, our larger-than-life playground As only one of two municipalities incorporated into a Canadian National Park, Banff is a bucket list destination that calls to travellers around the world.

-In winter, the ‘Big 3’ mountain resorts reign supreme and in the summer, it’s a hiking and camping paradise.
-With accommodations ranging from hostels and campsites to the luxury of the Fairmont Banff Springs, families can indulge in gondola rides and natural hot pools, grab a sweet along the shop lined main street or tackle a day of heli-hiking.
-Banff is a place that will completely fill your family’s wander-list.”
-Read more about Alberta’s majestic backyard, Banff.
+In winter, the ‘Big 3’ mountain resorts reign supreme and in the summer, Banff is a hiking and camping paradise.
+With accommodations ranging from hostels and campsites to the luxury of the Fairmont Banff Springs, families can indulge in gondola rides and natural hot pools, grab a sweet along the shop-lined main street or tackle a day of hiking.

 Bukit Lawang, Sumatra, Indonesia